 TransUnion will give you your score directly for a fee.
 Instead, sign up for the free credit monitoring service at Credit Karma.
-Credit Karma offers you truly free credit score without giving them a credit card and or other payment.
+Credit Karma offers you a truly free credit score without giving them a credit card and or other payment.
 How are they able to give a free credit score?
 They allow advertising on their website and make money when you sign up for the financial products they offer on their site.
-I’ve been using Credit Karma for a few years now, and like the ability to get my score for free at any time.
+I've been using Credit Karma for a few years now and like the ability to get my score for free at any time.

 Experian Credit Score

 Experian will also give you your credit score for a fee, but there is a free option to get their score as well.
 You can sign up for the free credit and financial monitoring site Quizzle.
 Quizzle will give you access to your Experian credit score with no obligation – no credit card needed.
 The service is subsidized by being a lead generation tool for Quicken Loans, but it is truly a useful financial tool that I've been using for a couple of years now as well.
 It will give you grades on different aspects of your financial picture from your savings, to mortgage rate to your credit report and score.
 Check it out, it can't hurt cause it's free!